C++ OpenMP

 4.1 Default Rules

-• Variables declared outside the region are shared by default.
+• Vars declared outside region — shared by default.

-• Loop iteration variables on a work-sharing for (and parallel for, taskloop, distribute) are predetermined-private — private regardless of where they were declared.
+• Loop iteration vars on worksharing for (also parallel for, taskloop, distribute) — predetermined-private, regardless of where declared.

-• Static and global variables are always shared.
+• Static + global vars — always shared.

 int sum = 0;